pawan47/box-office-knowledge-discovery/README.md

 Data Collection
 ---------------

-All the data used for recomendation and prediction has been collected from *IMDB* webpages of the movies.
+All the data used for recommendation and prediction has been collected from *IMDB* webpages of the movies.
 A automatic web scraping program has been implemented using the Scrapy framework, to perform data collection.
 To run the program follow the instructions below:

 1. Install Scrapy: `pip install scrapy` or if you use anaconda, `conda install scrapy`